GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 Vernacular architecture? now that I think I can apply to visual designing...

 Brand has had a lifelong impact on progressive thinking and the sustainability movement through the _Whole Earth Catalog_ (which he helped found in 1968), the first Hacker's Conference (1984), and the Long-Now foundation (1996).
 Because of his varied interests, Brand approaches the vernacular with more than just an aesthetic view.

+GNU:

+"The principal goal of GNU is to be free software.
+Even if GNU had no technical advantage over Unix, it would have a social advantage, allowing users to cooperate, and an ethical advantage, respecting the user's freedom." [^About The Gnu Project- <https://www.gnu.org/gnu/thegnuproject.html>]